waynegramlich/bom_manager/README.md

 2. The posed part list is converted into a list of project parts.

-3. The project parts list is expended into a list of acceptable manufacturer parts.
+3. The project parts list is expended into a list of actual parts.

-4. The BOM manager queries to find which vendors sell each manufacturer part an generates a list of vendor parts, where each vendor part has pricing and availability information.
+4. The BOM manager queries to find which vendors sell each actual part an generates a list of vendor parts, where each vendor part has pricing and availability information.